ronald-yu/gpt-amc-eval/README.md

 ## Dataset

 We take the questions and answers from the [Art of Problem Solving website](https://artofproblemsolving.com/wiki/index.php/AMC_12_Problems_and_Solutions) of the 2022 and 2023 AMC 10A, 10B, 12A, and 12B and store them as json files in `data/`.
 Questions that appeared in both the AMC 10 and AMC 12 exams are only included in the AMC 10 file.
 In total there are 153 questions.
-The `data/` directory also includes the High School Math and College Math tests in [MMLU](https://paperswithcode.com/dataset/mmlu), but we don't provide experimental results for those datasets as they don't involve as much reasoning and the results are not as high-variance as AMC.
+The `data/` directory also includes the High School Math and College Math tests in [MMLU](https://paperswithcode.com/dataset/mmlu), but we don't provide experimental results for those datasets as they don't involve as much reasoning (as evidenced by the fact that they elicit responses that are roughly half the number of tokens as AMC responses) and the results are not as high-variance as AMC.

 Despite its limited size, the AMC exams are an interesting and useful dataset for evaluation because:
 * The AMC exam series is significantly more challenging than the SATs and MMLU as measured by LLM (and student) performance and thus represents a large gap in the mathematical reasoning in existing LLMs.